space-sh/space/README.md

-# SpaceGal Tool
+# Space

 ![SpaceGal](https://space.sh/static/img/logo.png)

-The _SpaceGal Tool_ is a single file program, referred to as _Space_, that relies only on _Bash version 3.2 or later_ as dependency for loading and running configuration files and invoking programs in a structured manner.
+The _SpaceGal shell_ is a single file program, referred to as _Space_, that relies only on _Bash version 3.2 or later_ as dependency for loading and running configuration files and invoking programs in a structured manner.
 _Space_ is aimed to be run in constrained environments, embedded systems and devices geared towards the _Internet of Things (IoT)_.
 It also serves as a general purpose automation tool for structuring, setting up, deploying and executing commands, complex programs or replicating complete environments in an easy way.
 _Space_ provides the notion of _Modules_, which in essence are _Git_ repositories filled with user content defined as _Space_ descriptions and operations. _Modules_ can also point to other modules, so it is possible to create content on top of other users' work.